Compliance Training

 As a team we have all been working hard to pull together an agenda which covers all the key updates and provides perspectives from industry experts on practical application of the changes to regulations – from AML to GDRP to Code of Conduct.

-The full agenda has now been released and you can read about it here
+The full agenda has now been released:

 In addition the whole of the Teal Team will be available throughout the the day and many of our associates will be leading speaking session, alongside high profile external speakers from the world of risk, compliance, insurance and regulation.